Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 You need a development machine (preferably apt based distro) in the same subnet/vlan segment as your proxmox hosts for running playbooks and applying terraform configurations.

 These machines need ssh access to the root user of your proxmox clusters.
-Generate / install a key and add it to `~/.ssh/authorized_keys` on one of the proxmox hosts (proxmox automatically syncs this file accross all hosts in a cluster).
+Generate / install a key (`ssh-keygen -t ed25519`) and add it to `~/.ssh/authorized_keys` on one of the proxmox hosts (simply copy the .pub key line, proxmox automatically syncs this file accross all hosts in a cluster).

 Next install the following packages/tools on your development machine (most of these can be comfortably installed using [brew](https://brew.sh/)):